apache/gravitino/docs/lakehouse-paimon-catalog.md

 ### Table indexes

-- Only supports primary key Index
+- Only supports primary key Index.

-:::info
-We cannot specify more than one primary key Index, and a primary key Index can contain multiple fields as a joint primary key.
+:::info We cannot specify more than one primary key Index, and a primary key Index can contain multiple fields as a joint primary key.
 :::

-:::caution
-Paimon Table primary key constraint should not be same with partition fields, this will result in only one record in a partition.
+:::caution Paimon Table primary key constraint should not be same with partition fields, this will result in only one record in a partition.
 :::

 ### Table column types